Harwich International railway station: British Railways (1948–1994)

-In 1948 following nationalisation the line became part of British Railways Eastern Region.
+In 1948, following nationalisation, the line became part of British Railways Eastern Region.

-After World War 2 Harwich became a major route for troops to Europe during the Cold War and Parkeston Quay was the base port for three troop ships serving the British Army of the Rhine operation in Germany via the Hook of Holland.
+After World War II, Harwich became a major route for troops to Europe during the Cold War.
+Parkeston Quay was the base port for three troop ships serving the British Army of the Rhine operation in Germany, via the Hook of Holland.
 The vessels initially employed were the Vienna, Empire Parkeston and Empire Wansbeck.
-In the 1960s Ro-Ro ferries started operating and the three ships were retired.
+In the 1960s, Ro-Ro ferries started operating and the three ships were retired.

 The Thompson B1 class 4-6-0 class worked many of the other longer distance trains and at the time.

-On the evening of 31 January 1953, the North Sea flood of 1953 affected the area with 200 yards of main line embankment washed away.
-Damage to the decking of the quays was also recorded.
-The line towards Manningtree was reopened on 5 February, and to Harwich, where there had been further damage, on 23 February.
+On the evening of 31 January 1953, the North Sea flood of 1953 affected the area, with 200 yds of main line embankment washed away; damage to the decking of the quays was also recorded.
+The line towards Manningtree was reopened on 5 February and to Harwich, where there had been further damage, on 23 February.

-From 21 May 1968 the two lines between Harwich Parkeston Quay and Harwich Town were operated as two single lines - the former up line was for passenger services and the formers down line for freight.
+From 21 May 1968, the two lines between Harwich Parkeston Quay and Harwich Town were operated as two single lines; the former up line was for passenger services and the formers down line for freight.

-By the late 1970s the costs of running the dated mechanical signalling systems north of Colchester was recognised and in 1978 a scheme for track rationalisation and re-signalling was duly submitted to the Department of Transport.
+By the late 1970s, the costs of running the dated mechanical signalling systems north of Colchester was recognised; in 1978, a scheme for track rationalisation and resignalling was duly submitted to the Department of Transport.
 This was followed by a proposal to electrify the Great Eastern Main Line north of Colchester and branch to Harwich in 1980.
-Electrification work was undertaken in the early – mid 1980s.
+Electrification work was undertaken in the early–mid 1980s.

-Parkeston Quay West closed in 1972 with all traffic using the main station.
-A new two storey passenger terminal was built next to the station building.
+Parkeston Quay West closed in 1972, with all traffic using the main station.
+A new two-storey passenger terminal was built next to the station building.
 The 1970s also saw platform realignment and new canopies installed.